Our mission is to build on the power of art to transform lives and communities through creating, teaching, and presenting the arts.

 Contemporary Art Exhibitions

 Armory exhibitions inspire dialogue around visual culture and contemporary life, contribute to global discourses in contemporary art, and introduce contemporary visual art to Pasadena, Southern California, and beyond.
 In addition to critically acclaimed exhibitions by contemporary artists, our exhibitions team also produces a broad range of public programs, including artist residencies, forums, screenings, and performances.
+Admission is always free.
+Donations are appreciated.

 Community Art Education